JackNicholas/skye-ferry-demo/content/done-and-to-do.md

 ## done

 * >>>>>>>>>>>> 2014-12-23
-* how find us page
+* how find us page including chart
 * remove terms and conditions from footer as we don’t seem to have any!
 * reset local refs on images on shop page
 * wildlife text